 - One of them could leave work entirely and provide childcare while the other maintained 60% of their family earnings.

-As with many families, Dave and Elise’s human capital is a very valuable asset that needs protection.
+As with many families, Sean and Elise’s human capital is a very valuable asset that needs protection.
 Sensible Financial recommended life and disability insurance to protect against a potential loss of future income.
-By purchasing this insurance, Dave and Elise could relax, knowing they were protecting their family’s living standard.
+By purchasing this insurance, the couple could relax, knowing they were protecting their family’s living standard.